Scheduled MonumentsEnglandSite of pit alignments

 What is Site of pit alignments?

-Site of pit alignments is a Bronze Age monument located in Nottinghamshire, comprising a series of deliberately arranged pits that form linear patterns across the landscape.
+The site of pit alignments is an Iron Age monument located in Nottinghamshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003493.

 Who is responsible for protecting Site of pit alignments?